FStarLang/FStar/doc/book/part4/part4_computation_types_and_tot.rst

    Since functions are first-class values in F*, including functions whose body have non-trivial effects, an effectful computation may be thunked and then passed to a function.
-We will see examples later.